gasampaiosouza/python-recursion/README.md

 def factorial(n):
     if n == 1:
-        return 1 # ends function (otherwise it'll be a infinite loop)
+        return 1 # ends function (otherwise it'll be an infinite loop)
     else:
         return factorial(n - 1) * n # let's talk about it
 ```